shanejeremich/cityspire-d-fe/README.md

 ### Key Features

 - Search for any city in the United States
-- Integration of Okta API for Login/Sign-Up
+- Integration of Okta API for Authentication and Users
 - Integration of Mapbox-GL API
 - Mapbox Geocoding